mapledust0/AI-Stock-Nowcasting/README.md

 * **Mechanism:** Agentic Workflow.
 The AI autonomously generates search queries, browses the live web, and synthesizes data.
 * **Constraint:** Strict Nowcasting.
 All predictions are generated after market close ($t-1$) and before market open ($t$) to eliminate look-ahead bias.
 * **Signal:** An attractiveness score ranging from -5 (Strong Sell) to +5 (Strong Buy).
+* **Implementation:** Entering position at opening auction of day t and liquidating at opening auction of day t+1.

 ---